 – A fitted mouth guard may be recommended by your dentist to wear at night or even during the day.

-Call Vernon Woods Dental Care Associates at 404-692-7913 to get a consultation or make an appointment with Dr. Kathleen Tantuco and our experts here in Sandy Springs, Georgia.
+Call Vernon Woods Dental and Implant Center at 404-692-7913 to get a consultation or make an appointment with Dr. Kathleen Tantuco and our experts here in Sandy Springs, Georgia.
 Our team want to help you get the best treatment for you and your smile!